You need new or additional premises for your business and your real estate agent finds you the perfect space for your needs at below market rates.

 Let’s look at the impact of these three items.

-To the surprise of many, it does NOT mean that the landlord has to act reasonably in considering amendments to the lease, no matter how reasonable they may be.
+To the surprise of many, it does NOT mean that the Landlord must act reasonably in considering amendments to the Lease, no matter how reasonable they may be.
 A landlord is under no obligation to consider a single amendment to the lease or to give the subtenant any rights that have not been given to the tenant in the lease.
 This is not to suggest that a subtenant should not ask for things from the landlord, but to simply point out that neither it nor the tenant has any ability to force the landlord to do so.

-While a lease usually imposes numerous requirements and conditions on a tenant wanting to sublease all or part of its premises, one of these is particularly problematic for a subtenant – namely, the requirement that a subtenant has to enter into an agreement with the landlord to observe and perform all of the tenant’s obligations under the lease as if it had originally signed the lease as the tenant.
-For a subtenant, this provision is highly problematic for a number of reasons, namely:
+While a lease usually imposes numerous requirements and conditions on a tenant wanting to sublease all or part of its premises, one of these is particularly problematic for a subtenant – namely, the requirement that a subtenant has to enter into an agreement with the landlord to observe and perform all the tenant’s obligations under the Lease as if it had originally signed the lease as the tenant.
+For a subtenant, this provision is highly problematic for several reasons, namely:

-Similarly, if the tenant fails to perform any of its other obligations under the lease, the landlord can insist that the subtenant perform them even though the subtenant may not be obligated to do so under its sublease;
+- Similarly, if the tenant fails to perform any of its other obligations under the lease, the landlord can insist that the subtenant perform it even though the subtenant may not be obligated to do so under its sublease;

 - if the subtenant is only leasing part of the premises, its agreement with the landlord makes the subtenant responsible for not only the subleased premises but the balance of the premises as well; and

-- finally, by saying that the subtenant has to be bound as if the subtenant had originally executed the lease as tenant, the subtenant becomes responsible for defaults under the lease that occurred prior to the commencement of the sublease.
+- finally, by saying that the subtenant must be bound as if the subtenant had originally executed the lease as tenant, the subtenant becomes responsible for defaults under the lease that occurred prior to the commencement of the sublease.

 The solution is to simply modify the subtenant’s agreement with the landlord so that the subtenant is: